Elongated Alpine Stitch For Chunky Blankets

 A piece crocheted with the Elongated Alpine Stitch pattern has the same beautiful unique texture but with less bulk which makes it suitable for projects using bulky and super bulky yarns (also known as chunky and super chunky or #5 and #6 yarn weights).

-In this tutorial, I will show you step by step how to crochet this gorgeous stitch with photos and explanations and a video for those who find it easier to learn by watching how is it done.
+In this tutorial, I will show you step-by-step how to crochet this gorgeous stitch with photos and explanations and a video for those who find it easier to learn by watching how is it done.

-Before we continue, please note that this post might contain affiliate links and I will earn a small percentage should you choose to purchase something, but it will be at no cost to you.
+Please note that this post contains affiliate links, I will earn a small percentage should you choose to purchase something, but it will be at no cost to you.
+You can see my full disclosure policy here.
+Thank you for supporting my work and this blog.

 About The Elongated Alpine Stitch